-The soil samples were subjected to sequential fractionation of iron following the method proposed by Iwasaki et al. (1993).
+The soil samples were subjected to sequential fractionation of iron in accordance with the method proposed by Iwasaki et al. (1993).
 Three grams of soil were placed in a 250 mL centrifuge tube, and 30 mL of 1 M CH₃COONH₄ (pH 7) was added.
-The mixture was shaken for 2 hours and centrifuged to remove the exchangeable form of Fe (Ex-Fe).
+The mixture was then shaken for 2 hours and subjected to a centrifuge process in order to remove the exchangeable form of Fe (Ex-Fe).
 The soil residue was then shaken with 30 mL of 0.05 M Pb(NO₃)₂ buffered at pH 6 with 0.5 M CH₃COONH₄ for 2 hours.
 After centrifugation, the supernatant was decanted for Pb-displaceable Fe (Pb-Fe).
 Next, the residue was shaken with 30 mL of 0.44 M CH₃COOH for 2 hours and centrifuged to extract acid-soluble Fe.
 Following this, the residue was shaken with 150 mL of 0.1 M NH₂OH·HCl in 0.01 M HNO₃ for 30 minutes, centrifuged, and the supernatant collected to determine Manganese oxide occluded Fe (MnO-Fe) content.
 Subsequently, the residue was shaken with 150 mL of 0.1 M Na₄P₂O₇ (pH 10) for 24 hours to extract organically bound Fe (Om-Fe).
-After centrifugation, the residue was treated with 150 mL of Tamm's solution (0.1 M H₂C₂O₄ + 0.175 M (NH₄)₂C₂O₄ at pH 3.25) for 4 hours in the dark to extract amorphous Fe oxide-occluded Fe (Am FeO-Fe).
-The residue was then shaken with 150 mL of Tamm's solution containing 0.1 M ascorbic acid and heated in a boiling water bath for 30 minutes with occasional stirring to extract Crystalline Fe oxide-occluded Fe forms (Cry FeO-Fe).
+After centrifugation, the residue was treated with 150 mL of Tamm's solution (0.1 M H₂C₂O₄ + 0.175 M (NH₄)₂C₂O₄ at pH 3.25) for 4 hours in a dark environment in order to extract amorphous Fe oxide-occluded Fe (Am FeO-Fe).
+The residue was then shaken with 150 mL of Tamm's solution containing 0.1 M ascorbic acid and heated in a boiling water bath for 30 minutes with occasional stirring to extract crystalline Fe oxide-occluded Fe forms (Cry FeO-Fe).
 The final residue was transferred into a 100 mL conical flask with 50 mL of deionized water and dried on a hot plate at 100 °C. The dried residue was then digested using a H₂SO₄–HNO₃–HClO₄ acid mixture (1:5:20 ratio) to extract residual Fe (Res-Fe).

 The total Fe in the soil samples was determined using microwave digestion.
-For this, 0.2 g of soil was placed in clean digestion tubes, and 10 mL of concentrated HNO₃ was added.
+For this procedure, 0.2 g of soil was placed in clean digestion tubes, and 10 mL of concentrated HNO₃ was added.
 After digestion, the extract was cooled and diluted to 100 mL.
 The iron concentration in all extracts was determined using an Atomic Absorption Spectrophotometer (Model: Perkin Elmer-PinAAcle 500).

 2.5.
 Statistical analysis

 Descriptive statistics, including the mean, median, standard deviation, minimum, maximum, and selected percentiles (25th and 75th), were calculated for soil physicochemical properties, Fe fractions, and Fe extracted using different reagents, using Excel 2019 (Microsoft Corporation, Redmond, WA, USA).
 Correlation analysis was performed to explore relationships among the variables, using IBM SPSS Statistics 25.0 (IBM Corp., Armonk, NY, USA).
-Structural equation modelling (SEM) was conducted using R (Version 4.4.2; R Core Team, 2024) within the RStudio environment (Version 2024.12.0; RStudio PBC, Boston, MA, USA) to evaluate the direct and indirect effects of different Fe fractions and pH on available Fe content.
-Model fit was assessed based on the chi-square test p-value, the Root mean square error (RMSE), the comparative fit index (CFI), and the Tucker–Lewis index (TLI).
-A good model fit was indicated by a P-value > 0.05, CFI and TLI values > 0.95, and RMSE value < 0.08 (Sathyanarayana and Mohanasundaram, 2024).
+Structural equation modelling (SEM) was conducted using R (Version 4.4.2; R Core Team, 2024) within the RStudio environment (Version 2024.12.0; RStudio PBC, Boston, MA, USA) to evaluate the direct and indirect effects of different Fe fractions and pH on available Fe content.The Model fit was assessed the chi-square test p-value, Root mean square error (RMSE), the comparative fit index (CFI) and the Tucker–Lewis index (TLI).
+A satisfactory model fit was indicated by a P-value > 0.05, CFI and TLI values > 0.95, and RMSE value < 0.08 (Sathyanarayana and Mohanasundaram, 2024).

 3. RESULTS AND DISCUSSION